dolfies/retroflag-picase/README.md

 **Section 1**\
-Installers for NesPi+, MegaPi, SuperPi cases and (since 2020/08/22) **NESPI4** Support for RetroPie, RecalBox and BATOCERA
+Installers for NesPi+, MegaPi, SuperPi cases and (since 2020/08/22) **NESPI4** Support for RetroPie, RecalBox, BATOCERA, and Ubuntu!

 **Section 2**\
 Installer for the GPi case\